Multi-sided Matching for the Association of Space-Air-Ground Integrated Systems: System Model

 We assume an uplink communication where UAVs and HAPs act as relays that retransmit data traffic to the satellites.
-Each UAV communicates both with the users and the HAPs through the air-to-ground and air-to-air channels.
-Similarly, the HAPs interact with the UAVs and the satellites via air-to-air and air-to-space channels.
-To communicate with the space tier, a user first sends its data to a UAV, which redirects the traffic to one of the HAPs, and then the HAP transfers the traffic to a selected satellite.
+Each UAV communicates both with the users and HAPs through the air-to-ground and air-to-air channels.
+Similarly, HAPs interact with UAVs and satellites via air-to-air and air-to-space channels.
+For communication with the space tier, a user initially sends its data to a UAV, which then forwards the traffic to one of the HAPs.
+The HAP, in turn, transfers the traffic to a selected satellite.
 An illustration of the studied system model is provided in Figure~\ref{fig:my_label}.

-Limiting communication to be hierarchical or only between adjacent layers is not a restrictive assumption.
-It is possible, for example, to define only three layers: Ground, air, and space layers.
-Where the air layer encompasses the UAVs and the HAPs links to make it possible for capable users to communicate directly with the HAP and bypass the UAV link, if this is beneficial.
-It is also possible to define associations involving any number of agents, for example, allowing user-HAP-satellite and user-satellite links.
-While all these generalizations are possible, the hierarchical framework is adopted here to later present the matching market simply and clearly.

-We adopt the ground-to-air, air-to-air and space-to-air channel models described in~\cite{shi2020joint}, and assume that nodes belonging to the same layer transmit over the same frequency.
-Moreover, for simplicity, the 3D positions of the flying nodes and the ground users remain unchanged during communication transmissions.
-Additionally, we suppose that each downstream node can be associated with, at most, one upstream node, whereas an upstream node $j$ can serve a group of downstream agents with a maximum quota $q_j$.
-In other words, a downstream agent can only associate with a single agent in the adjacent upper layer, while upstream agents can associate with many agents in the layer below them, up to a quota.